Country · Americas

 Weather

-Weather in the United States varies significantly by region and season.
-In the northeast, winters are cold and snowy, while summers are warm and humid.
+Weather in the United States is diverse and varies significantly by region and season.
+In the northeast, expect cold winters and warm summers.
 The southeast experiences hot, humid summers and mild winters.
-The midwest has cold winters and hot, humid summers.
-The southwest is arid with hot summers and mild winters.
-The west coast has mild, wet winters and dry summers, with significant variation from north to south.
-The mountains experience cold winters and mild summers.
-Always check local forecasts closer to your travel dates for the most accurate information.
+The midwest has four distinct seasons with cold winters and hot summers.
+The west coast enjoys mild, wet winters and dry summers, with considerable variation between coastal and inland areas.
+Mountain regions can see heavy snowfall in winter.
+Southern states typically have warm climates year-round, with occasional extreme weather events.
+Always check local forecasts closer to your travel dates.

 Getting There